caarlos0/codecon-2025/slides.md

-^ this is the hardest problem to solve, and there's no magic solution to it, as it has a lot to do with "vibes" and luck. if you get someone famous to use and talk about your thing, you gonna fly high, but that's easier said than done.
-I'm the goreleaser guy, and that's fine, its just something that might happen.
+^ this is the hardest problem to solve, and there's no magic solution to it, as it has a lot to do with "vibes" and luck. if you get someone famous to use and talk about your thing, you gonna fly high, but that's easier said than done. also I'm the goreleaser guy, and that's fine, its just something that might happen.
 So what you say personally also affects the view of your product, and vice-versa.
-If you are influencer, then you gotta ask if your thing is doing numbers because its good, or if it is because it is you who made it?
+If you are influencer i figure you might have other problems, you gotta ask yourself if your thing is doing numbers because its actually good, or if it is because it is you who made it.
 Likely a combination of both.

 ---

-## Naming things is hard
+## Naming things

 - "it releases Go binaries, its a Go Releaser"

 ![inline](./gore_leaser_2.png)

-^ i came up with the name after thinking for like 5 seconds. i didn't realize you could read it wrong after too long.
+^ i came up with the name after thinking about it for like 5 seconds. i didn't realize you could read it wrong after too long.

 ---

-## Naming things is hard
+## Naming things

 - "it releases Go binaries, its a Go Releaser"
 - "gore leaser"